Home » Holidays » Special Events » School Holiday Ideas

 Rainbow City Children Playcentre and Café

 Designed for maximum fun for kids under 8, Rainbow City Playcentre offers jumping castles, big play structures and soft play mats to engage and entertain the little ones.
+Keep an eye on their calendar as they offer fun workshops on certain days throughout the month, too!

 Their cafe serves healthy and light meals, making this is a great environment for the whole family.